Harsh-P30/Learn-react/README.md

 - useState declares a state variable that you can update directly.
 - useReducer declares a state variable with the update logic inside a reducer function.
+- useState is a react hook, which creates an **state variable**. which helps us to track state in components & updates the user interface when state changes.
+-

 ```bash
 function ImageGallery() {